Kunhah/AnimeStrategyTurnBasedGame/README.md

 ### Know bugs:
 - Sometimes the pathfinding system sends you to 0;0;0 before sending you to the correct location.
 A simple check would solve but I don't know if when it happens the one of the locations is excluded.
 - For a completely unknow reason an index box (those colored boxes that you have to click to move) spawned in the air.
 - I broke the pathfinding while trying to update the pathfinding to work with Z axis, so it will take a while to make it work properly in 3d.
+At the moment, pathfinding has two know bugs: moving for the first time causes the index box not to be show again, and when moving again, causes the pathfinding to enter in an infinite loop (which means it never finds the path).
+Moving to a location in which Z is different than 0 also causes the pathfinding to enter in an infinite loop.

 ### Keyboard commands: